 Faculty, lecturers, and graduate student instructors who have active appointments, as well as M-Reports users in select job families, are not required to use an MToken.
 They must check the I don't have an MToken checkbox each time they log in.

 Exception: Faculty and instructional staff who have an MToken are required to enter a tokencode each time they log into any MToken-enabled system.
 To remove the MToken requirement for faculty in this situation, contact the ITS Service Center.

 Instructional staff with access to Faculty Business in Wolverine Access must check the I don't have an MToken checkbox each time they log in to Faculty Business.
 The checkbox is used only by instructional staff who are exempt from MToken restrictions.

 Exception: Emergency access codes cannot be used to access the MiChart Electronic Prescribing for Controlled Substances (EPCS) system used at the U-M Health System (UMHS).
-EPCS users can contact the Medical Center Information Technology (MCIT) Help Desk at (734) 936-8000 for assistance.
+EPCS users can contact the Medical Center Information Technology (MCIT) Service Desk at (734) 936-8000 for assistance.

 If you have lost your MToken (or the device on which you stored your software MToken), you will need to take certain steps to ensure the security of sensitive institutional data.
 Please see If You Lose Your MToken for more details.
 Your lost, broken, or expired MToken can be replaced at any MToken Distribution Center.
 See Replacing Your MToken for guidance on how to replace software MTokens and activate replacement hardware MTokens.

 Yes, with very few exceptions.
 MTokens may not be transported or sent to embargoed nations identified by the federal government, pursuant to federal export control regulations.

 The following list will help you identify the problem:

 If your job role changes or if your department has MTokens from staff who are no longer at the university, the unneeded MTokens should be returned.
 There are several ways to return MTokens that are no longer in use.
 See Return or Delete Your Unneeded MToken for more.